-As at December 31, 2007, the company's expenditures are predominantly made in US dollars and any future equity raised is expected to be predominantly in Canadian dollars.
-The company conducts the majority of its business in Ecuador, which uses the U.S. dollar as its primary economic currency.
+As at March 31, 2008 and December 31, 2007, the company's expenditures are predominantly in US dollars and any future equity raised is expected to be predominantly in Canadian dollars.
+The company conducts the majority of its business in Ecuador, which uses the US dollar as its primary economic currency.
 Future project development expenditures are expected to be paid in US dollars.
+A significant change in the relative currency exchange rates between the Canadian dollar and the US dollar could have an effect on the company's results of operations, financial position or cash flows.
+The company has not hedged its exposure to currency fluctuations.

 As such, the company is subject to risk due to fluctuations in the exchange rates for the US and Canadian dollar.
-The company has a practice of not entering into foreign currency hedging.
-Beginning in 2007, the company began maintaining balances in Canadian and US dollars in a proportion related to the magnitude of future mineral property, plant and equipment, and administrative expenditures, and the jurisdictions in which such expenditures will likely be made.
+Beginning in 2007, the company began maintaining balances in Canadian and US dollars in a proportion related to the magnitude of future mineral property, plant and equipment, and administrative expenditures, and the jurisdictions in which they will likely be made.